idrinth-thalui/core/dialogue/PlayerTavernDialogue01.md

 - Idrinth (answering to the place of origin):
 - 1.1: "Ah, I miss the beautiful Isles.
 I have not returned home since the Oblivion Crisis..."
 - 2.1: "I have fond memories walking the deserts.
 Though the sun was harsh to bear."
-- 3.1: "I remember the first time I saw a Grath-oak with my own eyes. truly a sight to behold."
+- 3.1: "I remember the first time I saw a Grath-oak with my own eyes.
+Truly a sight to behold."
 - 4.1: "Ah, my heart grieves for what became of Morrowind.
 The ash still weights heavy on the land."
 - 5.1: "I long to see the White-Gold Tower again.
 I wonder if any remnants of the ancient Ayleid buildings survived the war..."
 - 6.1: "A proud land, full of proud warriors.
 Alas, since the war my kind is not welcome there."